EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.en.md

 - opinion
 coverImage: images/ai-rise-and-fall-bubble.jpg
 date: 2024-04-18
-description: We seem to be experiencing an artificial intelligence bubble or ai bubble caused by financial speculation, chatGPT, very clever programmers and very greedy investors
+description: We seem to be experiencing an artificial intelligence overhype and possible an AI bubble caused by financial speculation, chatGPT and investors
 keyword: ai bubble
 keywords:
 - artificial intelligence
 - opinion
 - neural networks
 - machine learning
-title: The Rise and Fall of the AI Bubble
+title: AI is Overhyped When Will the Bubble Burst?
 ---

 Since ChatGPT rapidly surpassed the record of user growth, artificial intelligence is almost omnipresent in the modern metropolis collectivity.
 Its arrival has brought a wide gradient of expectations ranging from simple problem solving to the complete automation of our societies.
+But I think it's overhyped.

 {{< styles >}}

 But I believe that, while AI has amazing capabilities, it is far from revolutionizing the world and achieving the full automation expected by the general public in the short term.
+AI is awesome, but it's overhyped.

 {{< figure src="images/meme-ai-is-this.jpg" class="md-local-image" alt="Meme mocking the capabilities of AI" >}}